 I’ve reviewed a long list of bottled water brands over the past month, and I know a lot about both AQUAhydrate and Essentia.

-I’m pretty sure I’ve read every word on both of their websites and a ton of reviews written by verified buyers of both brands.
+I’m pretty sure I’ve read every word on both of their websites.

 What makes them different?

 - I like that Essentia Water filters its own water using carbon and reverse osmosis.
 I assume AQUAhydrate buys its reverse osmosis water from third-party vendors since they describe it as “regionally sourced.”

 - Essentia Water has fewer minerals and electrolytes.
 AQUAhydrate’s selling point is their water has more minerals and electrolytes than Essentia Water.
 While this may seem like a great selling point, it’s not for me.
 I prefer water with nothing added to it, which is one of my gripes with both brands.
 A home water ionizer uses the minerals that are already in your water to make alkaline ionized water.
 I prefer this method.